derlocke-ng/awesome-linux/select-server/Readme.md

 Use `sftp://Host` for connecting to remote SSH host via Nautilus or other supported file browsers, e.g. `sftp://m1-downdloads/Downloads m1-downloads` in `~/.config/gtk-3.0/bookmarks` to create a bookmark in Nautilus.

+## License
+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE](../LICENSE) for details.